Taking care of your information

 BACS, HMRC, Bottomline, Hands On Payroll Giving, DFID for Aid Match

 Cookies are small text files that are placed on your device to help us give you a better experience of using our website.
 Cookies do lots of different things, such as helping us to:

-You are able to set your devices to accept all cookies, to notify you when a cookie is issued, or not to receive cookies at any time, although of course please be aware this means that you’ll miss out on some personalised services.
+You are able to set your devices to accept all cookies, to notify you when a cookie is issued, or not to receive cookies at any time.
 You should read the information that came with your browser software to see how you can do this.

 Changes to this policy

-This information was last updated in November 2017.
-From time to time, we may make changes to the information on this page so you may wish to check back from time to time.
+This information was last updated in May 2018.
+From time to time, we may make changes to the information on this page, so you may wish to check back regularly.
 The amended information will apply from the date it is posted on the site and will govern the way in which we collect and use personal information from then on.